cynici/cynici.github.io/_posts/2020-05-01-zen_of_high_load_high_availability_backend.md

 In other words, while developing proof-of-concept (POC) and prototypes, you must keep a complete record of makeshift compromises and shortcuts for the sake of expediency.
 They must be redone properly before the POC graduate to production use.
+At the very least, guard against input which violates your POC design constraints with assertions.